Kim Jin-pyo (politician): Pre-Minister career

 After passing the state exam in 1974, he began his career as a public servant at one of regional offices of National Tax Service.
 Apart from working for Deputy Prime Minister Rha Woong-bae as his chief of staff for five months in 1996, he continued working on tax.
 He was part of a small task-force to prepare "real-name financial system" and one of nine people apart from then-President Kim Young-sam who knew about this before it was announced by the president.

 Under President Kim Dae-jung, he led the Tax and Customs Office of the Ministry of Finance and Economy from 1991 and oversaw the implementation of newly-created "real-name real estate system."
 From 2001 he led the Ministry as its Vice-Minister.
-From January 2002, he worked on building country-wide High-speed Internet as Senior Presidential Secretary for Policy Planning and later appointed as Minister for Government Policy Coordination.
+From January 2002, he worked on building country-wide High-speed Internet as Senior Presidential Secretary for Policy Planning and later appointed Minister for Government Policy Coordination.

 In 2002 then-President-elect Roh Moo-hyun appointed him as vice chair of his transition team praising him as "the most capable public servant I have ever met."